sampsyo/cs6120/content/blog/2019-09-25-a-verification-backend.md

 integers can be used to solve [Integer Linear Programming][ilp] problems.

-Program properties can be verified by first encoding the semantics of your language as an SMT formula and asking a solver to prove it's correctness by finding a satisfying assignment.
+Program properties can be verified by first encoding the semantics of your language as an SMT formula and asking a solver to prove its correctness by finding a satisfying assignment.

 ## Rosette